sheldonkwoodward/pymkv/README.md

 # pymkv
 pymkv is a Python wrapper for mkvmerge, a part of the MKVToolNix suite.
 It currently provides support for muxing separate track files together into a single MKV file.

+The only requirement is to have mkvmerge downloaded or installed on your computer.
+It is recommended to add it to your $PATH variable but a different path can be manually specified.

 ## MKVFile
 The MKVFile class is the core class of pymkv.
 This class can receive MKVTrack or MKVFile objects and mux them together.